Russian Olympic Committee athletes at the 2020 Summer Olympics

 Russia later filed an appeal to the Court of Arbitration for Sport (CAS) against the WADA decision.
 The Court of Arbitration for Sport, on review of Russia's appeal of its case from WADA, ruled on 17 December 2020 to reduce the penalty that WADA had placed.
 Instead of banning Russia from sporting events, the ruling allowed Russia to participate at the Olympics and other international events, but for a period of two years, the team cannot use the Russian name, flag, or anthem and must present themselves as "Neutral Athlete" or "Neutral Team".
 The ruling does allow for team uniforms to display "Russia" on the uniform as well as the use of the Russian flag colors within the uniform's design, although the name should be up to equal predominance as the "Neutral Athlete/Team" designation.
 Russia can appeal the decision.

 On 19 February 2021, it was announced that Russia would compete under the acronym "ROC", after the name of the Russian Olympic Committee.
 On aftermatch, the IOC announced that the Russian national flag would be substituted by the flag of the Russian Olympic Committee.
 It would also be allowed to use team uniforms featuring the logo of the Russian Olympic Committee, or the acronym "ROC" would be added.

 On 15 April 2021, the uniforms for the Russian Olympic Committee athletes were unveiled, featuring the colours of the Russian flag.
 On 22 April 2021, the replacement for Russia's anthem was approved by the IOC, after an earlier choice of the patriotic Russian war song "Katyusha" was rejected.
 A fragment of Pyotr Tchaikovsky's Piano Concerto No. 1 is used.

 On 23 July 2021, the Russian Olympic Committee athletes appeared at the opening ceremony of the 2020 Summer Olympics.
 With the usage of traditional Japanese characters order, named Gojūon, ROC is not translated into Japanese script and was pronounced āru ō shī, so it placed 77th in the parade, and not as scheduled just after the Refugee Olympic Team (ai ō shī) as had been announced.
 Representatives of the Russian Olympic Committee did not have Japanese transcription on the back of their nametag, which was carried in front.
 Channel 1, which was broadcasting the ceremonies, attributed this to the inability to display the name "ROC" in Japanese characters.

-The opening ceremony flag-bearers for the ROC are fencer Sofya Velikaya and volleyball player Maksim Mikhaylov.
+The opening ceremony flag-bearers for the ROC are fencer Sofya Velikaya and volleyball player Maxim Mikhaylov.
 Wrestler Abdulrashid Sadulaev is the flag-bearer for the closing ceremony.